stamen/fieldpapers/site/www/mbtiles/README.md

 "uploaded_mbtiles."

 * Upload your MBTiles file with the form found on upload_mbtiles.html.
 You can find a test file in the fixtures folder.
+Uploading a file will trigger the uploader.php script.
-Also, make sure to check your PHP installation to see the file-size limit for uploads.
+Make sure to check your PHP installation to see the file-size limit for uploads.
 If your MBTiles file is too large, the upload will fail.
-Uploading a file will trigger the uploader.php script.

-* The mbtiles.php script will allow you to access individual tiles in a MBTiles file, which is essentially a SQLite flat file(SQLite v3.0.0+).
+* The mbtiles.php script will allow you to access individual tiles in a MBTiles file, which is essentially a SQLite flat file (SQLite v3.0.0+).
 You can learn more about MBTiles with the [MBTiles spec](https://github.com/mapbox/mbtiles-spec/blob/master/1.2/spec.md).

     To explore your MBTiles file, you can query a database in your file with: